Captivate your learners with relevant content

 Appreciate your audience

-Short pieces of content that have internal quizzes and assessments are a great way to challenge your learners whilst giving them the best chance possible at passing assessements, as well as retaining and refreshing information.
+Short pieces of content that have internal quizzes and assessments are a great way to challenge your learners whilst giving them the best chance possible at passing assessments, as well as retaining and refreshing information.

 Use an appealing, reactive design